 A core principle of the MVC pattern is the view layer's ignorance with respect to the model layer.
 Views are dumb objects.
-They only know how to present data to the user.
-They don't know or understand what they're presenting.
-This makes them flexible and easy to reuse.
+A view should only know how to present data to the user.
+It doesn't know or understand what it is presenting.
+This makes views flexible and reusable.

 The view layer and the model layer are glued together by one or more controllers.
-In an iOS application, that glue is a view controller, an instance of the
+In an iOS or tvOS application, that glue is a view controller, an instance of the

 UIViewController class or a subclass thereof.
 In a macOS application, that glue is a window controller, an instance of the

 A controller knows about the view layer as well as the model layer.
 This often results in tight coupling, making controllers the least reusable components of an application based on the Model-View-Controller pattern.
 The view and model layers don't know about the controller.
 The controller owns the views and the models it interacts with.